veloyage/YARPiNL/README.md

 Pi5Neo makes it straightforward to set up and control your NeoPixel strip.
 Here's a simple example:

+First: Enable SPI for the board: sudo raspi-config
+-> 3 Interface Options
+-> I4 SPI
+-> Yes

+Then:

 ```python
 from pi5neo import Pi5Neo